Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

-We will show that the treatment overlap assumption can be implied by the commonly-used positivity condition, and allows for singular propensity scores.
-To the best of our knowledge, this is the first relaxation of positivity condition in nonparametric CATE estimation.
-Furthermore, we treat the treatment overlap parameter \(R\) as an important quantity and explicitly specify its dependency in subsequent results.
-This assumption offers a significant relaxation, representing a major contribution on its own.
-The source-target overlap condition is widely used in the covariate shift setting for KRR \citep{ma2023optimally,wang2023pseudo}.
+We will show that the treatment overlap assumption can be implied by the commonly used positivity condition, while still allowing for singular propensity scores.
+The source-target overlap condition is used in the study of KRR under covariate shift \citep{ma2023optimally,wang2026pseudo}.
 The parameter \(B\) controls the amount of covariate shift.
-When the source and target have the same distribution, we have $B = 1$.

-\begin{remark} For the propensity score, a substantial body of literature assumes strong overlap, often requiring that \(\pi(z)\) is bounded away from 0 and 1 \citep{colnet2024causal,wager2024causal}.
-To the best of our knowledge, nonparametric CATE estimation methods universally assume strong positivity \citep{kennedy2020towards,kennedy2022minimax,curth2021nonparametric,gao2020minimax}.
-For other topics such as estimating ATE, several works have explored relaxing the positivity assumption \citep{mou2023kernel,ma2022testing}. \end{remark}
+\begin{remark} For nonparametric estimation of the CATE function, existing theoretical results rely on the strong positivity assumption \citep{kennedy2020towards,kennedy2022minimax,curth2021nonparametric,gao2020minimax}.
+It is also worth mentioning that the assumption can be relaxed if the goal is to estimate functionals of CATE, such as the ATE \citep{mou2023kernel,ma2022testing}. \end{remark}

 Next, we provide examples illustrating Assumptions~\labelcref{assumption; weak treatment overlap,assumption; overlap source target}.
 The following two examples illustrate that our assumption is well satisfied under the classical strong overlap conditions.